WalletScrutiny/WalletScrutinyCom/_android/io.tux.wallet.md

 ---

-## Update 2024-07-24
+## Update 2024-07-25

-In its [terms](https://coinyex.com/page/terms-and-conditions), the software is described as part of its intellectual property rights.
-This is not source-available.
+Searching for the app ID on Github did not turn out any relevant code or repositories.
+This app is **not source-available**.

 ## App Description from Google Play 2023-08-18